Sleepw4lker/TameMyCerts/README.md

 The module therefore helps you to tame your certs!
 It has proven itself in countless environments of enterprise-grade scale.

 ## Getting started

-Find the most recent version of TameMyCerts as a ready-to-use, digitally signed binary package on the [releases page](https://github.com/Sleepw4lker/TameMyCerts/releases).

 Consult the [user guide](https://docs.tamemycerts.com/) to learn how to install, configure and use the module.